nilsbunger/parcel-browser/deploy/static_tile_pipeline/README.md

 load and most detailed.
 It can be extended to zoning and other layers, though you need to filter those similar to the TileData view in world/views.py

+* Look at the shapefile, understand its fields and coordinate system.
+`fio info --indent 2 <shpfile>` gives the data schema AND
+* Browse shapefile with QGIS app and see all the attributes (Layer / Open Attribute Table)

 * Turn shape-file into line-delimited GeoJSON (ldgeojson) w/ translation to lat/long (EPSG4326)

 `ogr2ogr -dim 2 -f 'GeoJSON' -sql "SELECT RD30FULL as rd30full, ROADSEGID as roadsegid, RIGHTWAY as rightway, ABLOADDR as abloaddr, ABHIADDR as abhiaddr from Roads_all" -t_srs 'EPSG:4326' /tmp/roads.ldgeojson.ld ../Roads_all/Roads_all.shp`
-`ogr2ogr -dim 2 -f 'GeoJSON' -sql "SELECT APN as apn, from PARCELS" -t_srs 'EPSG:4326' /tmp/parcel.ldgeojson.ld ../PARCELS/PARCELS.shp`
+`ogr2ogr -dim 2 -f 'GeoJSON' -sql "SELECT APN as apn from PARCELS" -t_srs 'EPSG:4326' /tmp/parcel.ldgeojson.ld ../PARCELS/PARCELS.shp`

      - Output file is about 2x larger than input file.
      - We select attributes here to change them to lowercase.
 The next step can just